M-o-a-T/moat/doc/testing.rst

 ============

 The ``_test.MpyCmd`` app starts a locally-built MicroPython subprocess.
-The ``cfg`` member of its configuration contains its local setup.
+If you set its "mplex" config value to `True`, it will run a MoaT subsystem using the ``cfg`` value as its configuration.

 _test.Cmd
 =========